-We hear and read a lot about this mysterious Candida, but what is the truth and what is myth?
+We hear and read a lot about Candida, what is truth and what is myth?

 Fungi also belong to the intestinal flora.
 These can be yeasts, similar to the ones we know for baking bread or making wine or moulds similar to the tasty ones, which make cheeses.
 Or they can even be the black stuff, which causes food to ferment and decay.
 Usually their numbers are small.

 Candida is a kind of yeast, a tiny single celled organism, which in normal circumstances is a harmless part of our intestinal flora.

 However, sometimes when the gut is imbalanced Candida yeasts and indeed other species of yeast can develop the ability to change their metabolism, overgrow and cause symptoms.

 Candida is a much used general term.
 Usually it refers to Candida albicans.
 Yet there are many more species like Candida parapsilosis, or glabrata.